Academy of Martial Arts (Mississauga)

 North Mississauga Soccer Club (Mississauga)

-Special Needs Soccer League program created and designed to bring the opportunity of learning and playing soccer to players between the ages 5-30 with intellectual and physical disabilities.
+Panther Stars (Special Needs) Program created and designed to bring the opportunity of learning and playing soccer to players between the ages 5-30 with intellectual and physical disabilities.
+The program is intended to be fun while exposing players to some skill development, team play, and making friends in a family friendly environment.

 Ontario Track 3 Ski Association (Multiple locations)